 - As you pull the thread gently through the created loop you will see the first blanket stitch start to form

 - Finish the stitch off by pulling neatly but not tightly or you’ll distort the stitch

 - To continue simply go straight back to placing the needle, front to back, a centimeter along from the top of the last stitch (as shown in the picture above)

 - Again, pull the thread under and up again to the front by pulling it through the loop created by the thread

 - Pull through neatly not tightly

-And remember that you can also use Blanket Stitch to sew pieces of fabric together as we did on our Stocking Advent project.
+You can also use Blanket Stitch to sew pieces of fabric together as I did on the Stocking Advent project.